Branching Out: Volunteering & Internships Abroad Explore overseas programs and get tips on funding

 With thousands of opportunities offered as short, medium, and long-term placements in countries across the globe, finding the right experience can be exhausting and overwhelming.
 Despite so many options, students with a clear sense of purpose, goals, and budget can sort through the available options with easer.

-Organizing groups for oversees volunteering and internships include nonprofits, faith-based organizations, government agencies, and for-profit ventures.
+- Find an organization aligned to your values Organizing groups for oversees volunteering and internships include nonprofits, faith-based organizations, government agencies, and for-profit ventures.
 Before signing up with a group, take time to research their overarching missions to find ones aligned to your goals.

-Many volunteer and internship program websites include student blogs, testimonials or reviews.
+- Read the reviews Many volunteer and internship program websites include student blogs, testimonials or reviews.
 Take time to see what others have to say about their experience before committing to a program.

-Volunteer and internship organizations usually offer options for housing – including letting participants find their own accommodation.
+- Consider housing options Volunteer and internship organizations usually offer options for housing – including letting participants find their own accommodation.
 Living in a new country can at times be lonely and living with a host family may seem appealing, but if your job is to interact with people all day, you might want a quiet space of your own to return to each night.

-Especially for recent graduates who aren’t bound by academic calendars, finding the right amount of time that balances the desire to make a difference with the realities of earning a living is key.
+- Think about how long you want to be gone Especially for recent graduates who aren’t bound by academic calendars, finding the right amount of time that balances the desire to make a difference with the realities of earning a living is key.

-Before signing on the dotted line for any program, participants need to create a budget and find out how many expenses are included in the fees.
+- Calculate your budget Before signing on the dotted line for any program, participants need to create a budget and find out how many expenses are included in the fees.
 Areas to consider include airfare, lodging, housing, transportation, medical expenses, and personal funds for independent travel or items to bring home.

 I had recently finished my undergraduate work at university and was debating on applying to graduate school, although not entirely sure of which direction I wanted to go.
 I knew a few people that had volunteered through International Volunteers HQ, so after doing some research I applied to volunteer in Kenya for two months.
 I signed up to volunteer with the Women’s Empowerment Program.
+How has your experience benefited you personally and/or professionally since completing it?

 In the midst of my volunteering, I realized that I wanted to go back to school to get my master’s degree in Intercultural Relations.
 Being in Kenya and working with the group of ladies at WEEP had inspired me.
 The strength each and every one of them had made me want to do more.
 I found a program for Intercultural Relations and International Higher Education in Boston, and I decided to apply, because why not?
 Next thing I know I am being contacted to have an interview, only problem is – I’m in Kenya…so instead I had a phone interview during a taxi ride through Mombasa!
+What advice would you give to other students/recent graduates considering an international volunteer or internship position?

 One thing I have found to be extremely important in both my volunteering and interning is communication.
 Talking with the people you are working with, asking what their needs are, what their goals and aspirations are for both themselves and the project proves to be an important aspect of communication.